TheThingsNetwork/docs/doc/content/lorawan/regional-limitations-of-rf-use/_index.md

 The [LoRa Alliance®](https://lora-alliance.org/) recommends a duty cycle limitation of 1% in the European band which means that a device can transmit for no more than 1% of the time while ensuring the maximum EIRP (Effective Isotropic Radiated Power) of +16 dBm.
 The purpose of the duty cycle limitation is to ensure that devices operating in the ISM band do not cause harmful interference to other devices operating in the same band.

-The EIRP of 16 dBm is roughly equivalent to 40 mW and is the same as an ERP of 14 dBm, which is approximately equivalent to 25 mW.
+The EIRP of 16 dBm is equal to 40 mW and is equivalent to an ERP of 14 dBm, which is equal to 25 mW.
 To learn more about EIRP and ERP, you can refer to the [LoRaWAN®](/lorawan/) section of The Things Network.

 However, the [ETSI](https://www.etsi.org/) (European Telecommunications Standards Institute) has segmented the European ISM frequency band into 6 sub-bands (K, L, M, N, P, Q) and imposes additional restrictions on the duty cycle and maximum ERP for some sub-bands (Please see pages 21-22 of the [ETSI EN300.220 V3.2.1 (2018-06)](https://www.etsi.org/deliver/etsi_en/300200_300299/30022002/03.02.01_60/en_30022002v030201p.pdf)) document.